sanchitmalhotra126/cdo-size-test/pegasus/sites/virtual/curriculum-msm-new/4/Teacher.md

 ### <a name="Vocab"></a> 1) Vocabulary
-This lesson has two new and important words:<br/>
+This lesson has three new and important words:<br/>

+- **Contract** - a statement of the name, domain, and range of a function
-- **Apply** - use a given function on some inputs
+- **Domain** - the type of data that a function expects
-- **Arguments** - the inputs to a function; expressions for arguments follow the name of a function
+- **Range** - the type of data that a function produces

 ### <a name="GetStarted"></a> 2) Figuring it Out
-Welcome to CS in Middle School Math!
-In this course, you’ll be learning a new programming language - a way to tell computers exactly what you want them to do.
-Just like English, Spanish or French, a programming language has its own vocabulary and grammar that you’ll have to learn.
-Fortunately, the language you’ll be using here has a lot in common with simple math that you already know!

-Connect the material that’s to come with things students already know:

-- Talk to them about what makes a language - especially if you have students who speak a second or third language
-- Programming is very much a language, with its own syntax, semantics, etc
-- Ask students about their favorite videogames.
-Be open about the scale of a modern game: they cost millions of dollars, are built by huge teams of programmers and artists, and are developed over years.
-- Set expectations about what can be accomplished in a single, introductory programming class.
+You’ve already seen several functions that take in two Numbers, such as +, and -.
+On the other hand, the function "star" takes in a Number and two Strings.
+Different functions take in different inputs, and we need a way to keep track of the requirements for each function.
+The Domain of a function is the data that the function expects.

+**The Domain of a function is the data that the function expects.**

+By keeping a list of all the functions in a language, and their Domains, programmers can easily look up how each function is used.
+However, it’s also important to keep track of what each function produces!
+For example, a program wouldn’t use "star" if they were trying to produce a Number, because star only produces Images.

+**The Range of a function is the data that the function produces.**

 [/together]